 1984 even sees Atari named as the official sponsor of home computers, arcade and home video games for the Olympic Summer Games, held in Los Angeles.
 This entails computers and games for participants in the Olympic Village, an arcade set up at the ABC International Broadcast Center for use by the 1000′s of media personnel, and direct sponsorship of the U.S. Woman’s Volleyball team.
 Atari also contracts with official Olympic broadcaster ABC to air 75 commercials across the Winter and Summer games, ensuring the company has huge exposure during the games.
 What’s not so publicly known is that Atari has already began stumbling on the playing field.
 By the end of 1983, it and the rest of the industry was unraveling.
 By the end of 1984 things come to a crashing halt, with every major videogame system up to that point either being sold to independents or discontinued altogether.
 A public that had once seemed to possess an insatiable appetite for any new game or console to come down the pike now collectively turns their backs on the game makers.
 Buyers who went all-in on video games for those same large entertainment chains find themselves out on the street, and distributers are left stuck with warehouses full of unwanted cartridges.
 An industry that had practically sprung up overnight to dominate the entertainment sector misses the rings and falls flat on its face.

 Atari, comprising 2/3 of the industry, bears the brunt of the shakeout.
-The first sign of trouble comes with the 2600 version of Pac-Man, released in March 1982.
+The first sign of trouble comes with the 2600 version of Pac-Man, released in late March of 1982.
 It is designed by Tod Frye, who’s previous claim to fame is being the programmer of the Atari 400/800 port of Asteroids.
-Thanks to the words “Pac-Man” on the box, along with a $15 million advertising blitz, the game goes on to become the biggest selling Atari cartridge ever.
+Thanks to the words “Pac-Man” on the box, along with a $15 million advertising blitz, the game sports an amazing one million cartridge advance order from retailers and goes on to become the biggest selling Atari cartridge ever.
 It becomes rapidly apparent, however, that the quality of the game is awful, bearing only a very passing resemblance to the coin-op.

 Under cover of night sometime in 1983 a convoy of 14 tractor-trailer trucks are loaded with millions of unsold Pac-Man, E.T., and other surplus cartridges such as fellow movie adaptation flop Raiders of the Lost Ark, along with various hardware prototypes and limited production runs littering Atari’s warehouses.
 The trucks are driven to a secret landfill site in Alamogordo, New Mexico, home of another big bomb; nearby was the site of the 1945 Trinity test, the first explosion of a nuclear device.
 The cartridges are ground up and then buried in huge cement sarcophagi.
 Atari later insists the midnight burial was done to dispose of “defective” inventory.
 If only they could bury the lack of confidence the abject failure of the E.T. videogame fosters in shareholders, retailers and consumers alike as easily.
 They’re not the only culprit, however, as both Mattel and Coleco overproduce cartridges in a market becoming less and less able to support them.